-LAURA HATFIELD, CHAIR
+LAURA HATFIELD, PAST-CHAIR

 Dr. Hatfield is an Associate Professor of Health Care Policy (Biostatistics) at Harvard Medical School's Department of Health Care Policy.
 Her methods research centers on trade-offs among multiple outcomes, with an emphasis on hierarchical Bayesian modeling.
 She co-leads the Health Policy Data Science Lab and the Methods Core of the Healthcare Markets and Regulation Lab, funded by the Laura and John Arnold Foundation.
 Dr. Hatfield earned her BS in genetics from Iowa State University and her PhD in biostatistics from the University of Minnesota.

 Dr. Wang is a Professor in the Department of Biostatistics and Department of Psychiatry at Columbia University, and a core member of the Division of Biostatistics at New York State Psychiatry Institute.
 Dr. Wang works on developing data-driven approaches to explore relationship between biomarkers, clinical markers, and health outcomes to assist discoveries in disease etiology and increase diagnostic capabilities of psychiatric and neurological diseases.
 Her research interests include statistical learning, analytics for precision medicine, evaluation of treatment effects, and novel design and analysis of clinical trials and electronic health records.

 LANE BURGETTE, SECRETARY